-The Bribery Act 2010 is considered an example to other countries of what is needed to deter bribery (see The Bribery Act 2010: post-legislative scrutiny).
-By virtue of section 12, the Bribery Act 2010 has extraterritorial reach.
-Under sections 1, 2 and 6, the UK courts have jurisdiction over offences where no part of the conduct takes place in the UK, but would form part of an offence if it occurred in the UK and that person has a 'close connection' with the UK.
-Those with a 'close connection' with the UK include:
+The UKBA is considered an example to other countries of what is needed to deter bribery (see The Bribery Act 2010: post-legislative scrutiny).
+By virtue of section 12, the UKBA has extraterritorial reach.
+Under sections 1, 2 and 6, the UK courts have jurisdiction over offences where no part of the conduct takes place in the UK, but would form part of an offence if it occurred in the UK and the person concerned has a 'close connection' with the UK.

+The main categories of persons or entities with a 'close connection' with the UK include:

-- · British citizens and British overseas nationals and citizens; - · an individual ordinarily resident in the UK; and - · a body incorporated in the UK.
+- · British citizens and British overseas nationals and citizens; - an individual ordinarily resident in the UK; and - a body incorporated in the UK.

 The failure to prevent bribery offence in section 7 applies to UK commercial organisations and to any commercial organisation that carries on a business, or part of a business, in the UK.
-The commercial organisation is liable for the conduct of an 'associated person', defined in section 8, which includes a person who performs services for or on behalf of an organisation, in any capacity.
+The commercial organisation is liable for the conduct of an 'associated person', defined in section 8 as a person who performs services for or on behalf of an organisation, in any capacity.
 An offence is committed irrespective of where the conduct constituting the offence takes place.
 The 'close connection' test does not apply to the section 7 offence.

-Section 9 of the Bribery Act 2010 requires the Secretary of State to publish guidance about procedures that relevant commercial organisations can put in place to prevent persons associated with them committing bribery.
-Such guidance was published in March 2011 and remains unrevised and unamended (the Bribery Act Guidance).
+UKBA Guidance about procedures that relevant commercial organisations can put in place to prevent persons associated with them committing bribery was published in March 2011 and remains unrevised and unamended (the Bribery Act Guidance).